WorldDownTown/RangeSeekSlider/README.md

 When set to `true` the labels above the slider controls will be hidden.
 Default is `false`.

 #### `labelsFixed`
-Fixes the labels above the slider controls.
+Fixes the labels on the edges of the slider controls.
 If `true`, labels will be fixed to both ends.
 Otherwise labels will move with the handles.
+Default is `false`.

+#### `labelsAbove`
+Render the labels above the slider control.
+If `true`, labels wil be above the slider.
+Otherwise labels will be below.
 Default is `false`.

 #### `minDistance`
 The minimum distance the two selected slider values must be apart.
 Default is `0.0`.